Frequently Asked Questions

 You may apply for the program and find more information about the admission timeline at this link .
 Admission to the QCB is granted for the fall semester only- there is not an option to begin in the spring.

-Starting with Fall 2018 applications, our application fee will be $95.
+Our application fee is $95.
 For more information, please check here.

 In accordance with the interests of the US congress and its commitment to training well qualified and highly diverse students for careers in the biomedical sciences, fee waivers can be obtained for any student who has performed biological or biomedically-oriented research which has been supported by the NIH, the NSF, or any other agency or private foundation within the US.